Finalpga/hello-world/README.md

-hello-world
+Hi others
 ===========

-The very first repository
+My very first repository

+Studying to learn about GIT and maybe some coding for future.